michaltalaga/Signalr.Hubs.TypeScriptGenerator/README.md

 The declarations output path specifies file name, but exports file is missing; in this case, exports file anem will be derived from the declarations file.
 Declarations and exports created in *myapp_hubs.d.ts* and *myapp_hubs.exports.ts* files, in the *c:\temp\* directory.

+    generate.exe -a "c:\myapp\hubs.dll" -o "c:\temp\" -p DataMemberAttribute  -s -n RequiredAttribute -r "../signalr/index.d.ts;../jquery/index.d.ts"

+Declarations and exports file names are derived from input assembly file name.
+Output scripts will contains two reference instructions.
+Interface members will be generated as optional depending on the *[DataMemberAttribute]* applied to data contract properties.
+Reference and *Nullable<>* types will be generated as union types, explicitly including *null* type except for interface members having *[Required]* attribute.

 **# ONLY COMBATIBLE WITH SIGNALR VERSIONS AT 2.2.1.0 OR EARLIER #**